leeky/Bloody-CMS/README.md

 * Add a links module
 * Add automatic and manual sharing of new posts to social sites
 * Allow a site to link back to a parent site
-* Add memcache layer for the options
-* Add full installation instructions
+* Add a ticketing module that integrates with Eventbrite

 Disclaimer
 ----------